krishaamer/green-filter-research/research/literature/investing.md

 Hypothesis?

+### From Shopping to Investing {#from-shopping-to-investing}

+“Targeted at millennials, Acorns is the investing app that rounds up purchases to the nearest dollar and invests the difference.”
+(Next Generation Customer Experience (n.d.))

 ### Hedge Funds and DAOs {#hedge-funds-and-daos}

 While hedge funds used to be available for professional investors, *smart contracts* make it possible to create decentralized organizations which pool member resources for investing.